stlpublicradio/weather-newsrooms-nicar25/README.md

 Normally, when you use Github you _clone_ the code down onto your own computer.
 Then you type aned code locally.
 When you're done, you _push_ it back up to Github.

-But in this class, we're going to do something different: Code on a computer in the cloud, that's already set up with an environment that works for the code I'm showing you.
+But in this class, we're going to do something different: Code on a computer in the cloud — a computer that's already set up with an environment that works for the code I'm showing you.

-These a temporary, cloud-based computers you use in your browser.
-You still need to push up your code to save it.
+This is a temporary, cloud-based computer you use in your browser.
+You still need to push up your code to the repository save it.

-1. Make sure you're on your version of today's repository.
+1. Make sure you're on _your_ version of today's repository.
 You should see your name on at the top of the page (NOT `jkeefe`).
 1. Now click the green "<> Code" button and, after you do, the "Codespaces" tab under it.
 1. Click "Create Codespace on Main"
 1. Wait a minute.